 Where is this home?
 This beautiful home located on the Maresme coast in Spain hails from 1864.
 It has been lovingly restored, lightened, brightened, and quite possibly kissed by angels.

 Subtle Christmas Color Palette.
-What a magical example of the softer side of holiday decor which may appeal to Nordic Frenchies and Parisienne-wannabes as well as fabby shabby chic-sters.
+What a magical example of the softer side of holiday decor destined to thrill Nordic Frenchies and Parisienne-wannabes as well as fabby not too shabby chic-sters.

-Let’s collect white Christmas decorating ideas from these gorgeous French Nordic style interiors.
+Let’s collect white Christmas decorating ideas from gorgeous French Nordic style interiors.

 1. Rustic Crates and Wood Boxes